osmosis-labs/osmosis/scripts/approximations/README.md

 ## Context

-This is a script to approximate a mathematical operation using polynomial and rational approximations.
+This is a set of scripts to approximate a mathematical operation using polynomial and rational approximations.

-This script does the following:
+The `main` in the `main` function of `main.py`.
+It does the following:

 1. Computes polynomial and rational approximations of a given function (e^x by default), returning the coefficients.